NerdWalletOSS/github-lgtm/README.md

 If a team is a required reviewer, any single member of the team can sign off on the pull request for the entire team.

+If the pull request author is on a reviewing team, they are not allowed to sign off.
+Someone else on the team will need to sign off.

 ## Integration